 Chinese Mountain Cat (Felis bieti) Classification

-The taxonomy or scientific classification of the Chinese Mountain Cat species (Felis bieti) is as follows:
+Chinese Mountain Cats belong to the genus Felis and the full taxonomy or scientific classification of the Chinese Mountain Cat species is:

 Kingdom: Animalia (animals)